roxana-florea/IlhaDevelopment/README.md

 - Live Video Streaming Environment/classrom for teachers-student interaction.
 - Recorded & Downloading Videos of a live streamed study session.

+Our team decided to re-create the majority of the official website in order to incorporate all additional features without affecting the premier product in conjunction with gaining insight into the full function of it’s technicality.
+As a result, specific frameworks were substituted by others, such as employing Redux in lieu of Context.

 ### Built With
 * [![React](https://aleen42.github.io/badges/src/react.svg)](https://reactjs.org)